CS PhD Student Purchasing Guidelines

 All other computers are imaged with Windows.
 Windows machines have a program called "Software Center" installed on them, allowing easy install of University licensed software.

 As always, feel free to email engrit-help@illinois.edu at anytime with questions or issues.
-Our ticketing system will route your request to an appropriate ITPro.
+Our ticketing system will route your request to an appropriate IT Pro.

 Warranty Guidelines

 Engineering IT highly recommends purchasing a 5 year warranty and 5 year accidental damage protection on all computer purchases.
-Any out-of-warranty repairs will not be paid for by the CS department, and so must be paid out-of-pocket by the owning PHD student.
+Any out-of-warranty repairs will not be paid for by the CS department, and so must be paid out-of-pocket by the owning PhD student.
 The CS department will not pay for any repairs or replacements should your machine break out of warranty (this includes spills or drops on machines without accidental damage protection).

 Engineering IT does have a computer surplus program.
 You can request a surplus by emailing engrit-help@illinois.edu, but these machines are usually at least 4 years old, with varying features and computing power.